 Mascot of 2011 Beijing Anime/Comic Week

-As a country sharing numerous cultural elements with Japan, China already is a power base for anime/manga business.
+As a country sharing numerous cultural elements with Japan, China already is a power base for anime/manga businesses.
 During the one and a half decade between 1985-2000, China was mostly a consumer of anime products, and has been close to nothing on the production/publishing side.
-Despite certain tensions (both historical and current) across the East China Sea, Chinese audience have indeed found anime/manga catering to their tastes.
-Familiar to those who grew up in China in the late 80′s and 90′s, titles such as Doraemon and Slam Dunk received practically universal popularity.
-Eventually, China started to see a group of young, talented home-grown manga authors appearing in the recent decade.
+Despite the on and off tensions (both historical and political) between Chinese and Japanese nationalist sentiments, anime/manga have nevertheless found a strong fan base in the mainland market.
+Familiar to those who grew up in China in the late 80′s and 90′s, titles such as Doraemon and Slam Dunk enjoyed practically universal popularity and become an integral part of the generational identity.
+Eventually, China started to see a group of young, talented home-grown manga authors appearing in the past decade.
+It is growing fast.

 Meanwhile, the Chinese government is encouraging domestic anime production with huge resources input (after, this is where the business is), and rather aggressive industrial protection methods such as setting quotas for Japanese animes on air and put Chinese production at prime hours.
 Guess what?
 Chinese studio churn out works like crazy, with an allegedly 1000 RMB incentive fee for each minute longer than standard episode length (a rumor I cannot independently confirm).
 Like your typical Chinese products, along comes the dark side: low quality, non-innovative, rip-offs.
 Certain rip-off cases on Japanese anime titles are, frankly speaking, quite horrendous even by Chinese standards, such as the infamous Gao Tie Xia (High Speed Rail Hero?), which is practically a screen by screen rip-off of a 15 year old Japanese production.
 Considering the China High-speed Rail accident two months ago has been enough of a disaster, further negative PR is seriously not helping the Railway Ministry.
 Wait, did I say Railway Ministry?
 Yes, though they didn’t make the anime, but have indeed endorsed it.
 Talking about unintentional liabilities.

 original below, rip off top.
-Even mainstream media in China feel indignified about this copy
+Even mainstream media in China expresses their frustration about this blatant act of copying

 I would still recognize the upside to China’s anime industry though.
 These days it is no longer a rarity for Japanese animation studios to contract out works to China.
 If you watch carefully at EDs of Japanese anime, it is really easy to spot Chinese illustration studios participating.
 Also, China sure does have its share of devoted, honest, and highly talented anime brains.
 The small indie anime work below by L-key, an independent studio gives us a good example.
 Though low on resources and limited in production techniques, those guys sure have the necessary passion to churn out some quality work that really tells the story they want to tell.
 Eventually, this is what’s important.